 We focus on sustainable technology because it plays a significant role in curbing the environmental impact of our company and our machines.
 We continually work with our partners to perfect and implement press technologies that enable customers to enhance their manufacturing processes, improve energy consumption rates, increase material efficiencies, decrease noise pollution, and reduce emissions.

 Beckwood offers both standard and custom presses powered by servo-electric actuators.
 Since servo-driven presses use an electricity instead of hydraulics to control ram movement, oil leaks, high energy consumption, and lengthy downtime are a thing of the past.
-Additionally, the roller-screw design within our actuators ensures your actuator will last up to 15x longer traditional ball-screw actuators.
+Additionally, the roller-screw design within our actuators ensures your actuator will last up to 15x longer than traditional ball-screw actuators.

 Variable Frequency Drive (VFD)

 A Variable Frequency Drive (VFD) is a motor controller that allows the frequency and voltage supplied to an electric motor to vary based on the requirements of the press load.
 Beckwood presses with VFD technology offer dramatically increased energy efficiency when compared to traditional hydraulic systems because the VFD draws energy ‘on demand’.
 This ability to vary the energy output, by rotating the motor only as needed, also greatly reduces noise levels.

 VFD Technology allows the user to monitor pump efficiency directly through the press’ HMI.
 Signs of decreased efficiency and premature pump wear can be detected early, aiding in the prevention of unexpected pump failures and unplanned downtime.
 Beckwood customers have the ability to set their own acceptable pump performance standards, thereafter receiving warning notifications if the pump’s performance falls outside the specified range.